Remember the days when we rolled out of bed without a care in the world and hit the ground running? I know I do.

 Lower Back Pain

 The spine is a complex series of bones, cushioning discs, ligaments and nerves.
-As you age the gel-filled discs dry out and consequently the curvature of your spine that allows such free movement becomes less flexible and you become more stiff.
+As you age the gel-filled discs dry out and consequently the curvature of your spine that allows such free movement becomes less flexible and you become stiffer.

 Although it’s often difficult to pinpoint exactly what is the cause of lower back pain there is no doubt that natural wear and tear of usage over the years have left us laying our hands to the back and arching to try and get some relief.